-GIAF's authority is enshrined in the Internal Audit Charter which is reviewed annually.
-Per the Internal Audit Charter, the GIAF has full, free, unrestricted and timely access to any and all the organisation's records, physical properties, and personnel pertinent to carry out any engagement, with strict accountability for confidentiality and safeguarding records and information.
+GIAF's authority is enshrined in the Internal Audit Policy which is reviewed annually.
+Per the policy, the GIAF has full, free, unrestricted and timely access to any and all the organisation's records, physical properties, and personnel pertinent to carry out any engagement, with strict accountability for confidentiality and safeguarding records and information.